 If the weather is nice, younger children will want to explore the outdoor play areas.
 There is also a miniature railway that kids can ride, for a charge.
 There is also a fantastic cafe located in the middle of the Great Hall.
 It is a perfect place to stop and take a break in the middle of the museum.
 Our kids enjoyed spending some souvenir money in the gift shop as well.
 The National Railway Museum is definitely one of the best free things to explore in York!

 2. York Minster

 When visiting York, you have to make time to explore the York Minster.
-This beautiful cathedral stands in the centre of York and is a spectacular place to explore.
+This beautiful cathedral stands in the center of York and is a spectacular place to explore.
 Our older kids enjoyed reading about the crypt and the stories of the stained glass.

-Be sure to buy tickets in advance, as they are limiting the amount of people allowed inside each day.
+Be sure to buy tickets in advance, as they limit the amount of people allowed inside each day.
 Tickets for adults are 12.50 and children under 16 are free with a paying adult.
 At this point, you reserve a specific time to enter the Minster.
 York residents and students are free with ID.

 If you have older kids with a bit more patience, you may also want to consider buying a ticket to explore both the Minster and the Tower.
 Visitors must be over the age 8, but it is well worth it to see the incredible view at the top.

 The York Minister is still an active congregation, so you can also visit during Sunday services for Holy Communion at 8 am, Choral Eucharist at 11 am, or Choral Evensong at 4 pm.